Kiranjith83/SA/SA.md

     ```
     - It is required anything over 5GB but recommended anything beyond 100MB.
 ## S3 Encryption
-  - Encryption is done at object level
+  - Encryption is done at object level but can be pushed at the bucket level.
   - Encryption
     - At rest.
       - Server side encryption.